All in this Together

 We also need to keep local venues open, enabling them to support the development of musical careers and provide the thriving resource to local community organisations that will be key in the transformation of NHS mental and physical health services.
 As the song goes…

 “We’re All in this Together Let’s try and make this true!”
 That’s all for now!
-John Dr John Barnes Consultant Rehabilitation Psychiatrist, Somerset Foundation NHS Trust Advisor to Tonic Music for Mental Health
+John Dr John Barnes Consultant Rehabilitation Psychiatrist, Somerset Foundation NHS Trust Adviser to Tonic Music for Mental Health